LLNL/mttime/docs/source/user_guide.rst

 `tutorials <https://github.com/LLNL/tdmtpy/tree/master/examples/notebooks>`_
 for an complete example that includes data processing and synthetics calculation.

-Further information on any specific method can be obtained in the API reference.
+Further information on any specific method can be obtained in the :ref:`api`.

 Basics
 ------